marcinjak9/apical.org-gatsby/content/pages/measure-and-understand-your-products.md

           link: '#onboarding'
           text: Join us
         heroBody: >-
-          In the travel, knowing how to orient yourself is fundamental: for this reason Apical offers you the best tools to understand the progress of your business easily
+          In the travel industry, knowing how to orient yourself is fundamental: for this reason Apical offers you the best tools to understand the progress of your business easily
         image: 'https://ucarecdn.com/eb81aa0e-5c15-4dac-80ca-25fe3d0fce78/'
         title: Your performances always under control
       it: